 Community Table: Nutrition, Health + Wellness in the Black Diabetes Community

-- T’ara Smith, who served as the moderator for this event, was originally diagnosed with Type 2 diabetes in 2017 but was re-diagnosed with LADA diabetes in 2019 and is Senior Manager of Beyond Type 2.
+- T’ara Smith, who served as the moderator for this event, was originally diagnosed with type 2 diabetes in 2017 but was re-diagnosed with latent autoimmune diabetes in adults (LADA) diabetes in 2019 and is senior manager of Beyond Type 2.

 - Joy Ashby Cornthwaite, a dietitian and a certified diabetes care and education specialist.

 Partial transcript of conversation below, edited for content + clarity.